jpitty03/gha-outdated/README.md

 - `.github/workflows`
 - `.gitlab/workflows`

- Then queries the GitHub API to get the latest tag from the [actions/*](https://github.com/actions) repository, and reports if your declared version is outdated.
+ Then queries the GitHub API to get the latest tag from the [actions/*](https://github.com/actions) repository or other custom actions, and reports if your declared version is outdated.

+## Benefits

+- Zero Configuration: Works out of the box with no setup

+- No Dependencies: Uses only Node.js standard library

+- Fast Execution: Checks multiple actions in parallel

+- Simple Output: Clear display of what needs to be updated

+- Non-Invasive: Read-only operation, doesn't modify your files

 ## Installation